aquasecurity/defsec/avd_docs/azure/database/AVD-AZU-0020/docs.md

-### SSL should be enforced on database connections where applicable

 SSL connections should be enforced were available to ensure secure transfer and reduce the risk of compromising data in flight.

 ### Impact